MSC Industrial (MSM)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Regrettably, MSC Industrial’s sales grew at a sluggish 2.6% compounded annual growth rate over the last five years.
-This fell short of our benchmarks and is a rough starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, MSC Industrial grew its sales at a sluggish 3.4% compounded annual growth rate.
+This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.

 MSC Industrial Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-MSC Industrial’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 3.2% annually.
-MSC Industrial isn’t alone in its struggles as the Maintenance and Repair Distributors industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+MSC Industrial’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 3% annually.
 MSC Industrial Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 2.1% over the next 12 months.
-Although this projection suggests its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 4% over the next 12 months.
+Although this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

-MSC Industrial produced a 41% gross profit margin in Q2, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+MSC Industrial produced a 40.4% gross profit margin in Q3, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-MSC Industrial’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 10.6% over the last five years.
-This profitability was solid for an industrials business and shows it’s an efficient company that manages its expenses well.
+MSC Industrial has managed its cost base well over the last five years.
+It demonstrated solid profitability for an industrials business, producing an average operating margin of 10.5%.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

-Looking at the trend in its profitability, MSC Industrial’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Analyzing the trend in its profitability, MSC Industrial’s operating margin decreased by 1.3 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 MSC Industrial Trailing 12-Month Operating Margin (GAAP)